 Section 455.460 of the ACA establishes a requirement for Medicare to collect an application fee for each "institutional provider of medical or other items or services and suppliers."
 The application fee is required for institutional providers that are newly enrolling, revalidating, or adding new practice locations.
 This fee varies from year to year, based on adjustments made pursuant to the Consumer Price Index for Urban Areas (CPI-U), and as determined by CMS.

-See the Application Fee Spreadsheet for more detail about provider types that are required to pay an application fee for each new enrollment, maintenance, or revalidation application.
+See the Application Fee Spreadsheet (PDF) for more detail about provider types that are required to pay an application fee for each new enrollment, maintenance, or revalidation application.
 This spreadsheet was updated November 30, 2018.

 Home Health Agencies (HHA) and Durable Medical Equipment (DME): Surety Bonds